You need to be logged in to save pages.

 Our community membership is open to all single parents in England and Wales and gives you access to local and online support, news and events.

-Register nowIf you’re worried about making your mortgage payments each month or have already fallen behind, it’s important to get advice straight away.
-A mortgage is seen as a priority debt, so there can be serious consequences if you can’t pay it.
-You could even lose your home.
+Register nowIf you’re struggling to make your mortgage payments or have already fallen behind, it’s important to seek advice as soon as possible.
+A mortgage is considered a priority debt, and not being able to pay it can lead to serious consequences, including the possibility of losing your home.

-There are ways you can get help with your mortgage – this page explains your main options as a single parent.
+There are options available to help you manage your mortgage.
+This page outlines your main options as a single parent.

-If you’re worried about falling behind with your payments, the first thing to do is to contact your mortgage lender.
-They’ll want to help you stay on top of your payments.
+If you’re concerned about falling behind, the first step is to contact your mortgage lender.
+They will likely want to help you stay on track with your payments.

 If you haven’t already, look carefully at your spending to see if you can cut costs elsewhere and check whether you can claim any benefits to boost your income.
 Organisations like MoneyHelper, Citizens Advice and StepChange can help you to look at your budget, work out your options and negotiate with your mortgage lender.
 Our page on dealing with debt also has advice, including how to apply for 60 days of ‘breathing space’ where your creditors can’t take action against you.

-No one wants to lose their home.
-But if you can’t afford to pay your mortgage and are worried that your home might be repossessed, your lender might be able to help you sell your home through what’s called an assisted voluntary sales scheme.
+No one wants to lose their home, but if you’re struggling to afford your mortgage and are worried about repossession, your lender may be able to help through an assisted voluntary sales scheme.

-This will allow you to sell your home yourself instead of it being repossessed.
-So it’s usually less disruptive to you and your children, and you might also get a better price for the sale.
-It can also help you avoid court action.
+This option allows you to sell your home on your own, rather than having it repossessed.
+It can be less disruptive for you and your children, and you may also receive a better price for the sale.
+Additionally, it can help you avoid court action.

 Shelter has more guidance on selling your home to avoid it being repossessed.
 And the National Homelessness Advice Service has a guide on assisted voluntary sales schemes.